unparalleled-js/docs-1/docs/api-mgmt/api-prefix.md

 ### API Prefix for old API collection

 All newly created Workato API collections come preconfigured with an API prefix.
 However, this does not apply to older API collections.
-These will retain the existing URL until you decide to upgrade.
+Those will retain their existing URL until you decide to upgrade them.

 #### Why upgrade API collection?